 When there is a big difference between the temperature in the air and the temperature in the air ducts, condensation can naturally occur.
 This is more likely if your home has a lot of humidity.
 You can run a dehumidifier to reduce it, but this might be uncomfortable depending on what kind of humidity conditions you have.
 Otherwise, insulating your air ducts can get rid of the problem if it is just the result of a temperature difference.

 Yes, insulating your air ducts will prevent condensation issues.
 What it does is protect the air inside the ducts from the temperatures outside of them.
 When they don’t touch, they won’t have the chance to generate condensation.
 If the whole system is insulated, then your condensation problems should be over.

 Insulating your air ducts may not be the right way for you to get rid of condensation, depending on what’s wrong with your system.
 If your moisture problems are caused by an issue in the HVAC system, it is far better to get that issue repaired before you insulate the air ducts.
-That way, the underlying problem is addressed, and you won’t have to deal with the results if you’d left it unchanged.
-That might be an inefficient HVAC system, cold or warm spots in the house, increase utility bills, strain on your air conditioner, and much more.
+That way, the underlying problem is addressed, and you won’t have to deal with the results if you left it unchanged.
+That might be an inefficient HVAC system, cold or warm spots in the house, increased utility bills, the strain on your air conditioner, and much more.